aphp/edsnlp/docs/tutorials/training-span-classifier.md

     parameters are set.

-!!! note "Upstream annotations at training vs inference time"
+!!! note "Training data vs inference pipeline"

-    In this example, the pipeline contains the `eds.dates` component but this component is *not* applied to documents *during the training*.
+    Trainable components are trained independently, except for shared weights.
+During training, a component reads the annotations it needs from the `Doc` objects present in the training stream.
+It does not automatically reuse the outputs of upstream components in `nlp`, whether these components are trainable or not.

-    Actually, this is not specific to this example: in EDS-NLP, the documents used in a training are never modified by the pipeline components, and are instead kept intact, as yielded by the `training_data` parameter object of train(...).
+    In other words, the pipeline defines how annotations will be produced at inference time, but training docs are not automatically modified by upstream pipeline components.

-    This is intended: only the spans in `gold_spans` were actually annotated with the `is_biopsy_date` attribute.
-If instead `eds.dates` had modified the documents, the predicted dates would not necessarily had contained the annotated attribute.
+    In this tutorial, `eds.dates` is part of the pipeline because it defines how candidate spans will be produced at inference time.
+During training, however, the span classifier still needs explicit input spans in the training docs, here provided under `gold_spans`.
+This is important because only these spans were annotated with the `is_biopsy_date` attribute.

-    In general, there is no need to apply upstream pipe to the documents when training a given trainable pipe.
+    The same rule applies to auxiliary annotations used only to compute features.
+In the example below, the classifier uses `context_getter="sents[0:0] & words[-5:5]"`, so sentence boundaries are needed to build the context.
+They are produced by `eds.sentences` at inference time, but they must still be added explicitly to the training docs.

 ## Use the model